Willamette University: History

 In December 1941, the institution's football team traveled to Hawaii to play the University of Hawaiʻi.
 Many students accompanied the team by passenger ship to Oahu.
 The game was played on December 6.
 The following day, many of the Willamette students witnessed the attack on Pearl Harbor from their hotels on Waikiki Beach.
 Their return trip was delayed by many weeks, and some of the students returned to Oregon by helping on ships transporting the wounded to the mainland.
 Many of the team members stayed with football players from Punahou School.

 During World War II, Willamette was one of 131 colleges and universities nationally that took part in the V-12 Navy College Training Program which offered students a path to a Navy commission.
 Lausanne Hall, previously a women's residence, served as a "ship" for trainees between 1943 and 1945.

 In 1965, Willamette and the Tokyo International University entered a sister-college relationship.
 The Tokyo International University in America, on Willamette University's campus, was completed in 1989.

 Elizabeth Heaston, of the class of 1999, became the first female to play in a collegiate football game in 1997.
-In 2013, the Willamette community broke the world record for largest game of Red Light/Green Light with 1,060 players, and reclaimed the record in August, 2015, with 1,203 players.
+In 2013, the Willamette community broke the world record for largest game of Red Light/Green Light with 1,060 players, and reclaimed the record in August 2015, with 1,203 players.

 In September 2020, Willamette announced that it would merge with the Pacific Northwest College of Art.
 It finalized the merger on June 30, 2021.
+Willamette also attempted to merge with the Claremont School of Theology starting from 2017, but was blocked by a California court ruling in 2021.
+In December 2025, Willamette signed a letter of intent to merge with Pacific University.
+If completed, the combined institution would be the largest independent private university in Oregon.